Cartel Investigations

 Initiation of Formal Proceedings, Statement of Objections and Oral Hearing

-The main purpose of the SO is to inform the undertakings about the concrete competition law charges against them and to enable them to exercise their rights of defense.
+The main purpose of the SO is to inform the undertakings about the concrete competition law charges against them and to enable them to exercise their rights of defence.
 Informal meetings could be held before the SO is issued, helping the companies to understand the Commission's views on the status of the case.
-The cover letter to the SO explains the rights of the addressees and sets a deadline for the reply.
+The cover letter to the SO explains the rights of the addressees and sets a deadline for the reply of at least four weeks.

 Where documents are submitted as part of the Reply, confidentiality should be claimed for those documents containing business secrets and other confidential information to prevent them from being disclosed to other parties.